 - Federal Oil and Gas Royalty Management Act of 1982 (FOGRAMA) - The FOGRAMA requires that oil and gas facilities be built in a way that protects the environment and conserves Federal resources.
 It also regulates certain aspects of financial responsibility for OCS leaseholders and Operators.

-- Marine Mammals Protection Act of 1972 (MMPA) - The MMPA provides for the protection and conservation of all marine mammals and their habitats.
+- Marine Mammal Protection Act of 1972 (MMPA) - The MMPA provides for the protection and conservation of all marine mammals and their habitats.
 This statute affects BOEM permitting for OCS exploration and development.

 - Endangered Species Act of 1973 (ESA) - The ESA requires a permit for the taking of any protected species.
 It also requires that all Federal actions not significantly impair or jeopardize protected species or their habitats.
 The ESA mandates that BOEM consult with other Federal agencies in carrying out its regulatory responsibilities. • National Historic Preservation Act of 1966 (NHPA) is legislation intended to preserve historic and archaeological sites in the United States of America.
 This statute governs how BOEM deals with shipwrecks, Indian burial sites and other historic Federal assets on the OCS.